Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-emily-tulloh.html.markdown

 This has been the cause of a lot of conversations between me and my parents!
 For a while I thought I would never fly again, then I realised I would lose out on big things, for example if my sister had a baby.
 So I will fly to Australia, but I will do so infrequently.
 I think there are a lot of people in similar positions.

 My sister is in Australia but my parents are in Edinburgh.
-They are going to joing the pledge not to fly in Europe, but they will be going to Australia to see their parents and their daughter.
+They are going to join the pledge not to fly in Europe, but they will be going to Australia to see their parents and their daughter.

 Anna

 It’s a lot easier to travel to Edinburgh without flying!
 Do you travel up and down between London and Edinburgh frequently?

 Emily

+Yes, I take the train all the time.
+I go back every couple of months.
+I have taken the sleeper train – including a time when the sleeper train broke down and we had to get a coach, which was not great!

+Anna

+It’s worth remembering travel can be a nightmare regardless of whether you travel by train or fly!

+You might not know but London to Edinburgh is the UK’s busiest air route.
+It seems crackers that it should be, because it's so easy to travel by train.
+We try to encourage people not to fly domestically, which is an absolute minimum for the pledge.

+Emily

+Talking about domestic travel, I’d like to go to Ireland or Northern Ireland this year, and I’ll go by Rail and Sail.

+Anna

+Thanks for joining us, Emily, and for giving your insights into our campaign.
+If you are inspired to sign up for a flight free year or to make your own pledge, you can do so on our website which is [flightfree.co.uk](http://flightfree.co.uk)